Proforma invoice: what it is, when and how to use it

 What is a pro forma invoice?

-A pro forma invoice is a preliminary document sent to buyers before completing a sale.
+A pro forma invoice is a preliminary document you send to buyers before completing a sale.
 It outlines products, services, and pricing without requesting payment.

 Unlike regular invoices, pro forma invoices:

-• Do not have an invoice number or due date
+- no invoice number: do not include an invoice number or due date

 A pro forma invoice confirms the price and details before you complete a sale.